Code-Institute-Submissions/WIAM/README.md

 The bistro menu pdf has been taken from the [Mandarin Bar & Bistro](https://www.mandarinoriental.it/milan/la-scala/fine-dining/restaurants/italian-cuisine/mandarin-bar-and-bistrot) in Milan.

+The [Code Institute](https://github.com/Code-Institute-Solutions/SampleREADME) provided the structure for the README.md file.

+The UDX folder and files structure have been provided by my mentor [Spencer Barriball](https://github.com/5pence/monkees-project/tree/master/user-design-experience).

 ### Code

 The collapsible navabr idea comes from the Whiskey Drop project done with the Code Institute, and also the hero image which has been used in the Love Running project.